Riwys/Riwys/README.md

 *   🚀  I'm currently working on [Pokemon App](http://riwys.github.io/pokemon-app/)
 *   🧠  I'm learning Backend
 *   🤝  I'm open to collaborating on Projects
-*   ⚡  Fun Fact: I am interested in observing characters and character evolution
+*   ⚡  Fun Fact: I am interested in observing characters and the evolution of characters

 ### Skills